josh-stillman/devops-for-typescript-devs/README.md

 - Enter your root password.
 - Enter your personal info.
 - Enter your credit card.
-- Verify with SMS (try the voice captcha option if you have trouble reading the captcha)
+- Verify with SMS (try the voice captcha option if you have trouble reading the captcha).
 - Choose the basic plan.

 ## Setup billing alerts

-The AWS [free tier](https://aws.amazon.com/free) is pretty generous for your first year.
-Lots of services are covered up to a large amount of usage, but mysteriouly some smaller services aren't covered at all (load balancers and Fargate for our purposes).
-As I said before, we'll mostly be within the free tier, but not entirely.

-While we can't tell AWS not to do anything that costs money (how convenient), we can at least set up some notifications to alert us if we go outside of the free tier.
+While we can't tell AWS not to do anything that costs money, we can at least set up some notifications to alert us if we go outside of the free tier.

 - Navigate to the billing page by typing “billing” in text box.
 This is an easy way to navigate through AWS's many services.
 - Go to billing preferences.